amulya-incorrigible/Biomedical-Text-Extraction/README.md

 # Biomedical Text Extraction

-PubMed is a vast repository of medical research papers that provides API access to its wealth of data.
-This data can be harnessed to build knowledge graphs for healthbots and recommender systems.
-However, a significant challenge lies in sorting the papers effectively: while some journals have high impact factors, others do not.
-To address this, the current project introduces a scoring method using an unsupervised learning approach.
+PubMed is a vast repository of medical research papers that provides API access to an extensive wealth of data.
+This treasure trove of information can be harnessed to construct knowledge graphs for applications such as healthbots and recommender systems.
+However, an inherent challenge lies in effectively sorting and analyzing these papers: while some journals boast high impact factors, others may not meet the same standards.
+Addressing this, the current project serves as a proof of concept, showcasing a comprehensive approach that combines advanced methods for scoring, extracting, and analyzing high-quality papers.

+The project introduces an unsupervised learning-based scoring system to rank papers based on features such as journal impact factors, university research scores, and study types.
+In addition to scoring, Named Entity Recognition (NER) is performed using cutting-edge biomedical transformers to identify critical entities such as researchers, institutions, and study attributes.
+Relationships between these entities are further elucidated through advanced techniques leveraging Llama 3.1.
+This extracted information forms the foundation for constructing sophisticated knowledge graphs, enabling enhanced insights and explainability.

+While this project lays the groundwork for these capabilities, it is merely a starting point.
+With the rapid advancements in Large Language Models (LLMs) and other AI technologies, numerous improvements can be envisioned.
+These include refining entity extraction, enhancing relationship modeling, and integrating more dynamic scoring methods, ultimately expanding the potential applications and impact of this system in real-world scenarios.

 ## Problem Overview